vuesence/vue-faq/docs/en/development/ide.md

-# Настройка IDE
+# Customizing the IDE

-::: details Какой IDE выбрать?
+::: Which IDE should I choose?

-Vue рекомендует Microsoft VS Code. Второй по популярности - WebStorm
+Vue is recommended by Microsoft VS Code.
+The second most popular is WebStorm

-В VS Code намного раньше появляются новые официальные расширения для Vue, и вообще эта среда очень удобна для разработки в целом, есть множество полезных расширений, - например, можно запустить GitHub Action и посмотреть его вывод прямо в редакторе.
+In VS Code, new official extensions for Vue appear much earlier, and in general this environment is very convenient for development in general, there are a lot of useful extensions - for example, you can run a GitHub Action and see its output right in the editor.

-WebStorm даёт больше возможностей по работе в js, html, но глючит с TypeScript и не только в SFC script setup, и вообще не очень успевает за изменениями во Vue.
+WebStorm gives more possibilities to work in js, html, but it glitches with TypeScript and not only in SFC script setup, and in general it doesn't keep up with changes in Vue.

-Для начинающих однозначно VS Code
+For beginners VS Code is the best choice

 :::

-::: details Необходимые расширения VS Code
+:::: details Necessary VS Code extensions

-При работе с Vite и Vue 3:
+When working with Vite and Vue 3:

 - ESlint
 - Volar

-Могут пригодиться:
+Could be useful:

 - Typescript Vue Plugin
 - Codeium